Homemade curry, crispy tofu, and noodles make this Indonesian Curry Tofu Noodles recipe irresistible!

 Grinding it all together with a huge mortar and pestle would be the more authentic way, but ain’t nobody got time for that.

-Either way, it comes out entirely gorgeous and SO fragrant.
+Either way, these Indonesian curry noodles come out entirely gorgeous and SO fragrant.
 At this part of the cooking process you might think nothing could possibly smell better than this paste, but just wait until you get it frying in some hot oil.

 Before we get to that part, we need to talk tofu.